Ntanganedzeni02/Small-php-Docker/README.md

 # Small PHP and Docker project
 ## PHP Basics
--PHP stands for "PHP: Hypertext Preprocessor
+- PHP stands for "PHP: Hypertext Preprocessor
--It’s a server-side language: code runs on the server, and the result (usually HTML) is sent to the browser
+- It’s a server-side language: code runs on the server, and the result (usually HTML) is sent to the browser

 ### PHP file basics
 - A PHP file usually ends with .php.